junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean holds his breath and waits.
 A part of his brain never stops wandering off, panicking about what if the summoning doesn't work and Cas's grace ends up at the Heaven's gates, where other angels spot him and kill him again.
 He doesn't realize he starts praying again, just repeatedly thinking, *Please, Cas.
 Please, work.
 Please, come back.*

-As Cas's grace flies away and then hovers back, his body collapses down like a falling mountain.
+As Cas's grace flies away and then hovers back, his body collapses like a falling mountain.
 Without the control of a living mind, the body drops, the legs slump, the arms limp, the shoulders crash.
 The ground shakes like an earthquake.
 The sound of mountains moving, oceans churning, volcanos erupting.

 Dean is startled, he is petrified.
-He only belatedly realizes he forgets to consider how to prevent this giant body from crashing to the ground hard, from being harmed by the impact of the collision.
+He only belatedly realizes he forgot to consider how to prevent this giant body from crashing to the ground hard, from being harmed by the impact of the collision.
 Though, given his own tiny size, he doubts there is anything he could have done.
 He hates the thought that Cas's body might be injured in the process by the slightest because of his oversight. *Please.* He can only hope.

 The only fortunate thing is that this is Alaska.
 For miles, there are no human sightings.
 No one to witness anything, no collateral damage.